Rudy Vallée: Radio and film

-Vallée on The Fleischmann's Yeast Hour in 1933.
+Rudy Vallée on The Fleischmann's Yeast Hour in 1933.
+He always signed on saying, "Heigh-ho, everybody!"

-In 1929 Vallée began hosting The Fleischmann's Yeast Hour, a popular radio show with guests including as Fay Wray and Richard Cromwell in dramatic skits.
-Vallée hosted radio shows including as the Royal Gelatin Hour, Vallee Varieties, and The Rudy Vallee Show through the 1930s and 1940s.
+In 1929, Vallée began hosting The Fleischmann's Yeast Hour, a popular radio show with guests such as Fay Wray and Richard Cromwell in dramatic skits.
+Vallée continued hosting radio shows such as the Royal Gelatin Hour, Vallee Varieties, and The Rudy Vallee Show through the 1930s and 1940s.